arcadiacollectivedetroit/website/README.md

-Arcadia Collective Website
+Arcadia Collective Detroit Website

-More to come!!
-Very exciting!!
+More to come!
+Very exciting!